 1997 - The stadium used for the tournament inside the USTA National Tennis Center is named Arthur Ashe Stadium.

-2006 - The USTA National Tennis Center facility, home of the U.S. Open, is renamed the USTA Billie Jean King National Tennis Center.
+2006 - The USTA National Tennis Center facility is renamed the USTA Billie Jean King National Tennis Center.

 2016 - A retractable roof is added to the Arthur Ashe Stadium and a new grandstand stadium is built at the USTA Tennis Center for the 2016 tournament.
 The additions are part of ongoing renovations announced in 2013.